hpreston/nso-getting-started/04a-mvu.md

     exit
     ```

     * NSO device templates can use variables for values to make them more dynamic and re-usable.
+The variable syntax is {$VAR_NAME}, though the variable name does not have to be in all caps, we do that to make it more readable.
     * The syntax of the template configuration may differ slightly from what a native device CLI configuration is.
 That is because the template is a bit more verbose of a representation of the NED data model.

 1. Return to `top` and checkout the configuration with `show configuration`